-- (1) All employees who are not considered exempt from the FLSA are considered nonexempt.
-All employees compensated on an hourly rate basis must be classified as nonexempt. - (2) Nonexempt employees are covered by, or subject to, the minimum wage, overtime, and recordkeeping requirements of the FLSA. - (3) Nonexempt employees must be paid not less than the current minimum wage. - (4) Nonexempt employees shall be compensated (i.e., Regular Rate of Pay, Overtime, Compensatory Time) for all hours worked. - (5) All temporary employees are classified as nonexempt. - (a) The hourly rate for temporary employees is the Regular Rate of Pay. - (b) Temporary employees shall be compensated (i.e., Regular Rate of Pay, Overtime) for all hours worked. - (c) Temporary employees will not receive Compensatory Time.
+(1) All employees who are not considered exempt from the FLSA are considered nonexempt.
+All employees compensated on an hourly rate basis must be classified as nonexempt.

+(2) Nonexempt employees are covered by, or subject to, the minimum wage, overtime, and record keeping requirements of the FLSA.

+(3) Nonexempt employees must be paid not less than the current minimum wage.

+(4) Nonexempt employees shall be compensated (i.e., Regular Rate of Pay, Overtime, Compensatory Time) for all hours worked.

+(5) All temporary employees are classified as nonexempt.

+(a) The hourly rate for temporary employees is the Regular Rate of Pay.

+(b) Temporary employees shall be compensated (i.e., Regular Rate of Pay, Overtime) for all hours worked.